epiedad/p-loading/DOCUMENTATION.md

     $container.fadeOut();
 };
 ```
-Note: .fadeOut() is used by default as hide animation.
+Note: jQuery .hide() function is used by default as hide animation.

 #### showAnimation ($container, $selectedNode)
 Receives a function that will represent the show process of the "loading mask" container.
 Useful when you want to customize the show animation.
 Example: